The Herring Song

 The Herring Song, also known as Bolliton Sands, The Red Herring and Jolly Red Herring is a folk-song (Roud 128) found in various forms and believed to be associated with the once-thriving herring-fishing industry in the North Sea.
 Several different variants of the song are known.
 A version of "The Red Herring" which was collected at South Zeal is included in the Baring-Gould manuscripts.

+The song extols the virtues of herrings, with each verse listing in turn the parts of a herring's body and suggesting an unfeasible use for it.
+For example, What shall we do with the herring’s head?
+We’ll make it into loaves of bread, or What shall we do with the herring’s tail?
+We’ll make it into barrels of ale.

+Some versions take the format of a cumulative song, recounting all the previously mentioned body parts.